pm7y/AzureEventGridSimulator/README.md

                     --detach
 ```

 ## Using the Simulator

 Once configured and running, requests are `posted` to a topic endpoint.
+There are two endpoints, one for each supported schemas.

-The endpoint of a topic will be in the form: `https://localhost:<configured-port>/api/events?api-version=2018-01-01`.
+EventGridEvent (Default) : The endpoint of a topic will be in the form: `https://localhost:<configured-port>/api/events?api-version=2018-01-01`.
+CloudEvent : The endpoint of a topic will be in the form: `https://localhost:<configured-port>/api/events/cloudevent?api-version=2018-01-01`.

 #### cURL Example